-Magnesium supplements have sky-rocketed over the past decade or so and heavily marketed to women in their menopause transition as the panacea for hot flushes, night sweats and other aches and pains.
+Magnesium supplements have sky-rocketed over the past decade or so as they are heavily marketed to women in their menopause transition as the panacea for hot flushes, night sweats and other aches and pains.
 But there is another important role for magnesium in menopause too.
 And that is to help reduce our risk of heart disease and to regulate our blood pressure.

 New research indicates that for women during menopause, magnesium is an important co-factor (helper) mineral for a number of enzyme functions that work specifically in cardiac mitochondria.
 And with my eye on our cardiac health as we age and go into post-menopause, there’s never been a better reason than menopause, to have a little re-think and focus on magnesium!

-Barbara who is a rural farming woman in New Zealand, had been frustrated with joint problems during her menopause transition, and I was so excited for her that she had learnt how to turn this around.
-With the right nutrition as well as sorting out sleep and blood pressure, she discovered the joy of feeling like her old self again.
 Magnesium is important for healing and so too, is it’s opposing partner, calcium.
 The two help to balance and restore muscle and nerve function in the body and help in a heap of other reactions in the body during menopause as well.
 Crucial for women who are busy and active, either as regular exercisers, or like Barbara who is a farmer, have active lives on a day to day basis.

 - helping hormones to bind to receptor cells